jilliangmeehan/looore/content/Characters/Childe/Childe Harold.md

 >
 > The bars survive the captive they enthral;
 >
-> The day drags through though storms keep out the [[sun|sun]];
+> The day drags through though storms keep out the sun;
 >
 > And thus the heart will break, yet brokenly live on:

-this is one of my favorite stanzas. i just think it's beautiful — and it also feels fitting within the context of genshin. we see ruins of forgotten civilizations all the time, fragments of eroded memories lost to time. we know this cycle will continue. and thus the heart will break, yet brokenly live on!!!
+This is one of my favorite stanzas.
+I just think it's beautiful — and it also feels fitting within the context of Genshin.
+We see ruins of forgotten civilizations all the time; fragments of eroded memories lost to time.
+We know this cycle will continue.
+And thus the heart with break, yet brokenly live on!!!

 ---